Amirjjf/Music-Player/README.md

 Prioritized Playback: Play your most listened songs first.

 Intelligent Recommendations: Get song suggestions based on your listening preferences using a machine learning algorithm.

+Save songs on your LocalStorage: Save the state of your songs even after you close the browser
 # Getting Started
 **make sure you have the follwong requirements:**